thisisbalu/exception-decoded/_posts/2023-09-17-java-streamcorruptedexception.md

 In a client-server architecture, if an attacker intercepts and modifies the serialized data being transmitted between the client and server, the stream can become corrupt.
 This can trigger the `StreamCorruptedException` during deserialization.

-To mitigate this risk, consider using secure communication protocols such as HTTPS or perform checksum validation, as discussed earlier.
+To mitigate this risk, consider using secure communication protocols such as HTTPS or performing checksum validation, as discussed earlier.
 This helps ensure data integrity during transmission and allows you to detect tampering attempts.

 ## Conclusion